FerretDB/FerretDB/website/docs/security/authentication.md

 # Authentication

-FerretDB does not store authentication information (usernames and passwords) itself but uses the backend's authentication mechanisms.
+The authentication is used to verify the identity of the client connecting to FerretDB using username and password.
+It blocks the access if the client does not have the valid credentials.

+FerretDB provides authentication by relying on the [backend's authentication](#postgresql-backend-authentication) mechanisms by default.
+However, there is an [experimental authentication](#experimental-authentication) feature that allows managing and authenticating users within FerretDB.

+Having user management within FerretDB allows creation and deletions of users via command and hides the necessity to have the knowledge of the specific backend to manage users.
+However, FerretDB does not support authorization yet which means fine-grained access control is not yet possible.

+## PostgreSQL backend authentication

+For a postgreSQL backend, it uses provided username and password to connect to the postgreSQL backend directly.
+The supported mechanism is `PLAIN` which passes the password in a plain text.

-The default username and password can be specified in FerretDB's connection string, but the client could use a different user by providing a username and password in MongoDB URI.
+When starting FerretDB, the default username and password can be specified in FerretDB's connection string, but the client could use a different user by providing a username and password in MongoDB URI.
 For example, if the server was started with `postgres://user1:pass1@postgres:5432/ferretdb`, anonymous clients will be authenticated as user1,